-• Equitable Empowerment Fund (EEF): The URA has partnered with Neighborhood Allies to provide technical resources to improve access to small-scale, community-based neighborhood development opportunity.
+• Equitable Empowerment Program (EEP): The URA has partnered with Neighborhood Allies to provide technical resources to improve access to small-scale, community-based neighborhood development opportunity.
 Respondents are encouraged to reach out to Neighborhood Allies to seek technical assistance in building out their RFQ response packet.
 Technical assistance can include RFQ language/packet development, budget and proforma development, site analysis, feasibility analysis, and general project support to ensure that the vision for the parcel is feasible and fits within the community plan.
 Small grants of up to \$5,000 may be available to those who meet the minimum requirements.
 Please note that grants are not awarded to individuals.
 Grants are utilized to secure resources that may be necessary to support the preparation of the RFQ packet.
-Please email sharedrealestate@neighborhoodallies.org or call 412-471-3727 ext.
-211 to find out how to seek assistance with building your RFQ response packet.
-More information on the EEF can be found in Exhibit "K".
+Please email glenn@neighborhoodallies.org or call 412-471-3727 ext.
+220 no later than May 18, 2020 at 5:00 p.m.
+ET to find out how to seek assistance with building your RFQ response packet.

 • Neighborhood Initiatives Fund (NIF): The NIF Program is designed to increase visibility and accessibility to funding and reduce barriers for small businesses and nonprofit developers in doing business with the URA.
 It provides grants to help unlock the economic and placemaking potential within neighborhoods, and support vision-to-action community investment strategies that build an equitable Pittsburgh for neighborhood scale projects.
-These projects include efforts that encourage neighborhood investment through land reclamation, historic preservation, vacant property activation, public infrastructure improvements and/or other eligible efforts.
-Nonprofit organizations are eligible to apply.
-For-profit entities will be considered for funding, if partnered with a community-based non-profit entity.
-Two tiers of grants are available.
-Tier 1 is up to \$20,000 in funding, with no match.
-Tier 2 grants will fund up to \$100,000 with a required 2:1 match.
-More information can be found in Exhibit "F." Questions about the NIF should be directed to Matt Reitzell at mreitzell@ura.org or (412) 255-6560.
+The URA intends to release a second round of NIFs in early April 2020.
+Once available, NIF Program Guidelines will be posted on Public Purchase.
+Only nonprofit entities are eligible to apply for NIF.
+Questions about the NIF should be directed to Matt Reitzell at mreitzell@ura.org or (412) 255-6560.